Unsupervised Text-to-Speech Synthesis by Unsupervised Automatic Speech Recognition: Experiments

-To train the second stage, we used the Tacotron 2 \cite{Shen2018-tacotron2} model implemented by ESPnet~\cite{Hayashi20-espnet} as the TTS component of the system.
-The ESPnet Tacotron follows the original Tacotron 2 model, except that another guided attention loss \cite{Tachibana2018-DCTTS} was calculated on top of the encoder-decoder attention matrix to ensure that the attention matrix was not too far from diagonal.
-During training, the Tacotron 2 system takes pseudo phone transcripts as inputs converted by G2P from the word-level hypotheses generated by the fine-tuned \wavtovectwo/ model (in the final step of \wavtovecu/ training) and outputs 80-dimensional mel-spectrograms.
-The TTS component was trained for 80 epochs, with the same validation and test split as the \wavtovecu/ system.
-During validation of the Tacotron 2 model, we calculated the reconstruction loss based on pseudo text instead of real text.
-During testing, we fed the trained TTS component with real, phonemicized text transcripts for the test set to obtain mel-spectrograms from Tacotron 2 and synthesized raw audios with HiFi-GAN \cite{Kong20-hifigan}.
+To train the synthesis module, we used the Tacotron 2 \cite{Shen2018-tacotron2} implementation in ESPnet~\cite{Hayashi20-espnet}.
+The ESPnet implementation follows the original Tacotron 2 model, except that another guided attention loss \cite{Tachibana2018-DCTTS} was calculated on top of the encoder-decoder attention matrix so that it is not too far from being diagonal.
+During training, the synthesis module takes pseudo phone transcripts as inputs, and outputs 80-dimensional mel-spectrograms.
+These pseudo phone transcripts are converted by G2P from the word-level hypotheses generated by the fine-tuned \wavtovectwo/ model (in the final step of alignment module training).
+The synthesis module was trained for 80 epochs, with the same validation and test splits used for training the alignment module.
+During validation of the synthesis module, we calculated the reconstruction loss based on pseudo-text instead of real text.
+During testing, we fed the trained synthesis module with real, phonemicized text transcripts for the test set to obtain mel-spectrograms and synthesized raw audios with HiFi-GAN \cite{Kong20-hifigan}.
 We calculated the CERs and raw WERs without additional language models using a publicly available \wavtovectwo/ Large model fine-tuned on LibriSpeech.
 Table~\ref{tab:unsup_tts_w2v_lj} shows the two error rates on the synthesized test utterances using our proposed unsupervised system (Unsup TTS).
-Compared with another fully-supervised Tacotron 2 model trained and validated with real, phonemicized text transcripts, our unsupervised system only lags behind 16\% relative in terms of CER and 11\% in terms of WER.
+Compared with a fully-supervised Tacotron 2 model trained and validated with real, phonemicized text transcripts, our unsupervised system only lags behind 0.63\% absolute in terms of CER and 1.19\% absolute in terms of WER.
 Figure~\ref{fig:visualize_sgram} plots the mel-spectrogram of a synthetic speech example by our unsupervised model, which shows that except for the temporal patterns, the mel-spectrogram by the unsupervised TTS looks very similar to the ground truth with very little loss of linguistic content.